-78. RCW 9.94A.637 - Discharge upon completion of sentence-Certificate of discharge-Issuance, effect of no-contact order-Obligations, counseling after discharge.
-(Effective July 1, 2022.), Revised Code of Washington(2019).

-RCW 9.94A.637 requires completion of all requirements of a sentence, including any and all legal financial obligations for issuance of a certificate of discharge, which is required to vacate a felony conviction.

-79. RCW 9.96.060 - Vacating records of conviction for misdemeanor and gross misdemeanor offenses.
+- 68. RCW 9.94A.637 Discharge upon completion of sentence-Certificate of discharge-Issuance, effect of no-contact order-Obligations, counseling after discharge.
+(Effective July 1, 2022.), Revised Code of Washington(2019). - RCW 9.94A.637 requires completion of all requirements of a sentence, including any and all legal financial obligations for issuance of a certificate of discharge, which is required to vacate a felony conviction. - 69.
+RCW 9.96.060 Vacating records of conviction for misdemeanor and gross misdemeanor offenses.
 (Effective July 1, 2022.), Revised Code of Washington(2021).
 RCW 9.96.060 allows a person convicted of a misdemeanor or gross misdemeanor to request the sentencing court vacate the conviction and outlines requirements that need to be met for the court to consider the request.
-The applicant is required to have completed all the terms of the sentence.

-80. Healthy People 2030: Social Determinants of Health.
-Available at:
+The applicant is required to have completed all the terms of the sentence. - 70.
+Healthy People 2030: Social Determinants of Health.
+Available at: https://health.gov/healthypeople/objectives-and-data/social-determinants-health.

-https://health.gov/healthypeople/objectives-and-data/social-determinants-health.
 Accessed.
 The Healthy People 2030 guidelines states that the social determinants of health impact people's health, well-being, and quality of life and contribute to health disparities and inequities.
 Healthy People 2030 groups the social determinants of health into five domains: economic stability; education access and quality; health care access and quality; neighborhood and built environment; and social and community context.
-Examples of social determinants of health include: safe housing, transportation, and neighborhoods; racism, discrimination, and violence; education, job opportunities, and income; access to nutritious foods and physical activity opportunities; polluted air and water; and language and literacy skills.
+Examples of social determinants of health include: safe housing, transportation, and neighborhoods; racism, discrimination, and violence; education, job opportunities, and income; access to nutritious foods and physical activity opportunities; polluted air and water; and language and literacy skills. - 71.
+RCW 10.46.190 Liability of convicted person for costs-Jury fee., Revised Code of Washington(2018).